microsoft/MSIX-Toolkit/Scripts/BatchConversion/README.md

 `.\entry.ps1`

-## Packages all MSIs of a folder on multiple virtual machines
+## Packages all MSIs or executables from a folder on multiple virtual machines
 The script is *ParallelPackaging.ps1*.
 It takes 3 parameters:
 - VMNames = Names of the local virtual machines on which we run the packaging in parallel.
 The names are comma separated
 - FolderContainingMSIs - Local full path name of the folder containing all MSIs to package